 However, you can also adjust the volume manually by using the ReSound Smart 3DTM app or our remote control.
-Depending on your hearing aid, you may also be able to adjust the volume by using the push button.
-See "Using the push button", page 22.
+Depending on your hearing aid, you may also be able to adjust the volume by using the push button or the multi-function button.
+See "Using the push button ", page 23 or "Using the multi-function button ", page 25.